pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 | <img border="1" width="250" src="/ui/login-sbid-only.png" description="Login Screen - SBID" /> | <img border="1" width="250" src="/ui/login-cognito-only.png" description="Login Screen - Cognito" /> | <img border="1" width="250" src="/ui/login-cognito-and-sbid.png" description="Login Screen - Both" />
 | If you only see this page when you visit your PactFlow Account, you are fully transitioned to SmartBear ID.
 See [this guide](./main).  | If you see a login page like this, you are on our Cognito authentication. | If there is a "SMARTBEAR ID" button on your login screen like this, you have _both_ enabled and are in the process of migrating to SmartBear ID. |

-To make it simpler to access PactFlow, we've rolled out Single Sign On (SSO) authentication with Github, Google and SAML2.0.
+To make it simpler to access PactFlow, we've rolled out Single Sign-On (SSO) authentication with Github, Google, and SAML2.0.

 ## How it works